All documents must be mailed, e-mailed or faxed and received in the Admissions Office by 1 March. Documents cannot be uploaded onto the web portal.

 - Request a nomination (You should submit your USMMA application for admission while processing your documents for a nomination.)

-Attention Class of 2021 Candidates- In order to be considered for the DoDMERB medical portion of the application, Admissions must receive at minimum your high school transcript, official SAT/ACT scores AND passing Candidate Fitness Assessment (CFA).
+Attention Class of 2021 Candidates (and future applicants) - In order to be considered for the DoDMERB medical portion of the application, Admissions must receive at minimum your high school transcript, official SAT/ACT scores AND passing Candidate Fitness Assessment (CFA).

 How to Complete Your Package